AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 ##### Find the localeMap using a multi-tiered lookup

-It is often desirable to group locales, such as European, Middle Eastern, and North American, to address regional standards, such as skin exposure.
-You can achieve this effect using a multi-tiered lookup.
+Group locales to address regional standards like skin exposure.
+You can do this using a multi-tiered lookup.

 For example, suppose you want to support collections for Western and Middle Eastern use.
 Both collections are based on the generic image collection, and both add or modify some images.
 Both collections are then further refined for specific locales.
-For example, `m1, m2` for two middle-eastern variants, and `w1, w2,` and `w3` for three Western locales, except that images are shared for `w1` and `w3`.
+For example, `m1, m2` for two Middle Eastern variants, and `w1, w2` and `w3` for three Western locales, except that images are shared for `w1` and `w3`.
 Unknown locales are mapped only to the generic collection and do not have access to locale-specific images.
-The following is what the map would look like:
+The following is the map:

 `attribute::LocaleMap=w1,-W,|w2,-W2,-W,|w3,-W,|m1,-M1,-M,|m2,-M2,-M,|,`